perfsonar/esmond/docs/intro.rst

 Desgin Goals
 ============

-ESxSNMP was designed to meet the needs of the Network Engineering group at ESnet_.
+esmond was designed to meet the needs of the Network Engineering group at ESnet_.
 The key design goals were:

   * data collection should be very reliable